pinellolab/haystack_bio/README.md

 - Background regions file (i.e. *Background_for_K562.500bp_z_0.25.bed*)
 - Sample name (i.e. K562)

-**Output**: The output consists of an HTML report with
-- Enriched motifs with corresponding p and q values
-- Motif profiles and logos
-- List of regions with a particular motifs and coordinates of the motifs in those regions
-- List of closest genes to the regions with a particular motif

-Figure 3 is a screenshot of the HTML report generated for the *H1hesc* sample.
+**Output**: The output consists of an HTML report for each sample.
+For example, Figure 3 is a screenshot of the HTML report generated for the *H1hesc* sample.

 <p align="center">
 <figure>
   <img src="./figures/motif.png" alt="Figure 3">
 </figure>
 </p>

+Each row in the table corresponds to an enriched motif.
+There are 12 columns in the table corresponding to following variables.

+- Motif id
+- Motif name
+- Presence in Target: Frequency of its presence in the  specific region file of the corresponding sample
+- Presence in BG: Frequency of its presence in the  background region file of the corresponding sample
+- The ratio of Presence in Target to Presence in BG
+- The p value (calculated with the Fisher’s exact test)
+- The q values
+- Central enrichment
+- Motif profile
+- Motif logo
+- List of regions with a particular motifs and coordinates of the motifs in those regions
+- List of closest genes to the regions with a particular motif

 #### Module 3: **haystack_tf_activity_plane**